 HIV/AIDS PREVENTION, TREATMENT AND SUPPORT

-In Malawi, where the national HIV prevalence rate is 11%, PCI has cumulatively reached over 28,000 people with prevention messaging and almost 12,000 people with HIV testing through the Department of Defense HIV/AIDS Prevention Program since 2009.
+In Malawi, where the national HIV prevalence rate is 11%, PCI has cumulatively reached over 28,000 people with prevention messaging and over 14,000 people with HIV testing through the Department of Defense HIV/AIDS Prevention Program since 2009.
 The Malawi program’s unique features include the engagement of chaplains for disseminating HIV/AIDS prevention messages to youth and couples using the True Love Waits/True Love Stays methodology; self-help groups for people living with HIV/AIDS (PLHIV) focusing on empowerment, prevention, and care and support for PLHIV; training HIV positive military personnel as peer educators to strengthen prevention efforts among soldiers who are HIV positive; utilizing Theatre for Development, a behavior change communications methodology employing live interactive performances; and supporting income-generating activities for PLHIV.